ramirocabral/aws-solutions-architect-associate-notes-SAAC03/machine_learning/Comprehend.md

 # Comprehend

 ## TLDR
 This AI reads natural language and interprets/processes it.
-Its a fully manged an serverless service.
+Its a fully managed and serverless service.

 ## Aspects
 - language